 When Charles and Ray were home, they would open the curtains and doors and windows.
 We do too.
 With doors open, the patios and structures became a long, unified space for living.

-Color: The facades are essentially black-painted grids (consisting of eight 7.5 foot bays for the House and five for the Studio), with different-sized inserts of glass (clear, translucent, or wired), grey cemestos panels (both painted and natural), stucco (off-white, black, blue, and orange/red), aluminum (silver or painted) and specially-treated panels (gold-leafed or with a photographic panel).
+Color: The facades are essentially black-painted grids (consisting of eight 7.5 foot bays for the House and five for the Studio), with different-sized inserts of glass (clear, translucent, or wired), grey Cemesto panels (both painted and natural), plaster (off-white, black, blue, and orange/red), aluminum (painted) and specially-treated panels (gold-leaf or a photographic panel).
 The transparency and translucency of the glass combines effortlessly with the painted colors and wood finishes.
 In referring to the Eameses’ work, the Smithsonian’s National Museum of History blogged: “In all of their projects, color was a strategic tool; never did they apply hues indiscriminately.
 Rather, their brilliant palette spotlighted salient points of information that they wanted to convey, capturing both the eyes and minds of viewers.”

 Materials: You can see the use of the off-the-shelf components, or the new plywood and plastic materials that the Eameses developed for their furniture.
 Read more about the materials individually here.